franco-ruggeri/nix-config/README.md

 # Dotfiles

-This repository contains my dotfiles.
+This repository contains my Nix configurations.

 ## Using locally